HaoHuang0527/Haohuang0527.github.io/_pages/about.md

 1. Computer Languages: Python, JavaScript, SQL, Bash, C/C++, MATLAB

-   a.
    C++: Proficient in C++, equipped with advanced skills such as efficient memory management, template metaprogramming, and object - oriented design patterns etc.

-   b.
    Python: Proficient in Python, master several models like OpenCV and Pillow of editing images.

 3. Libraries & Tools: PyTorch, Jax, Numpy, Scikit
 4. Language: Fluent in Mandarin and English, both in written and spoken forms